Jonathan Otley: Otley the geologist

 Otley "brought a new type of observation to the dales - minute, exact and detached" and in 1820 he published the first scientific account of the geology of the Lake District.
 He grouped the strata of the Lake District into three principal units which are now know to be of Lower Palaeozoic age.
-Those three broad divisions are still in use in the 21st century (although the names of the units have been changed and sub-units have be established).
+Those three broad divisions are still in use in the 21st century (although the names of the units have been changed and sub-units have been established).
 He named the three divisions as "clay-slates", "green slates and porphyries" and "greywacke", those correspond with what is now known as the Skiddaw Group, the Eycott and Borrowdale volcanic groups, and the Windermere Supergroup.

 The following year, when William Smith (who made the first geological map of Britain) was carrying out a traverse of the Lake District, he and Otley met and compared notes on the region's geology.
 A couple of years later, in 1823, Otley first met Adam Sedgwick, (the Woodwardian Professor of Geology at the University of Cambridge from 1818-1873), and during the summers of 1823 and 1824 he guided him round the district.
 That was the beginning of a 30-year long close professional relationship between the two men during which Sedgwick's work first "built on the foundations of geological knowledge laid by Otley", and later "massively extending" Otley's contribution.
 Sedgwick described Otley to Peter Bellinger Brodie as "the teacher on all we know of the country" and J.E.
 Marr (who was the Woodwardian Professor from 1917-1930), wrote that Otley "must undoubtedly be regarded as the Father of Lakeland Geology".

 In 1827 Otley produced one of the first geological maps of the Lake District.